 Book in advance

-Deposit and Franchise
+Deposit and Deductible

-When we visited the Azores, Ilha Verde was the company that asked for the highest deposit (1200€ were blocked in the credit card and unlocked when the car was delivered in perfect condition) and AutAtlantis and Wayzor (in other islands) had the lowest deposit (between 700€ and 850€) but it is important that you check at the time of booking as it may depend on the type of vehicle or change over time.
-In the DiscoverCars comparator you will be able to see it clearly so that there are no mistakes.
+When we visited the Azores, Ilha Verde required the highest deposit (€1,200 was held on the credit card and released upon returning the car in perfect condition), while AutAtlantis had the lowest deposit (€700), but it’s important to check when making your reservation, as it may depend on the type of vehicle.
+On the DiscoverCars comparison site, you can see this clearly so there are no mistakes.

-To understand it with an example, if the excess is 700€, you will pay a maximum of 700€ in case something happens to the vehicle:
+To illustrate this with an example, if the deductible is €700, you’ll pay a maximum of €700 if something happens to the vehicle:

-• If any part of the car is scratched and the stipulated price for it is 200€, you will pay those 200€.
+- If any part of the car gets scratched and the stipulated price for that is €200, you’ll pay those €200.

-• If something more serious happens and the stipulated price for it is 2400€, you will pay 700€.
+- If something more serious happens and the stipulated price for that is €2,400, you’ll pay €700.

 Fuel Policy

-Ideally, you should choose a full-full fuel policy, i.e. you receive the car with a full tank of fuel, and you deliver it with a full tank.
-There is also nothing wrong if the car is delivered with half a tank and you will have to deliver it with half a tank, but, besides the fact that it is always more complicated to fill the tank to exactly where you want it at the gas station before delivering it (and you lose money), there may be misunderstandings with the company.
+Ideally, you should choose a “full-to-full” fuel policy, meaning you receive the car with a full tank of gas and return it with a full tank as well.
+Otherwise, you’ll have to return the vehicle with the same fuel level it had when you picked it up.
+However, not only is it always more complicated to fill the tank to exactly the level you want at the gas station before returning it (and you end up losing money), but there may also be misunderstandings with the rental company.

 Mileage